feldtsen/pointy-dit212/SDD.md

 ### 3.1 Relation between domain model and design model

 In the domain model, The `Game` class is said to run the `Level` which contains a player, enemies, obstacles, and projectiles.
-This is reflected in the design model, where `Game` has a reference to an `ILevel` (currentLevel) and a list of `ILevels` (levels). `Level` holds references to the enemies, obstacles, player, and projectiles, that are to be shown while on the level that is represented by that object. `Game` will, during gameplay, access these and update them according to the state of the game and input from the user.
+This is reflected in the design model, where `Game` has a reference to an `ILevel` (currentLevel) and an `ILevelLoader` to load the next level. `Level` holds references to the enemies, obstacles, player, and projectiles, that are to be shown while on the level that is represented by that object. `Game` will, during gameplay, access these and update them according to the state of the game and input from the user.

 The domain model shows `Enemy` to have two behaviours.
 In the design model, this is the case since `Enemy` has a reference to an `IAbilityBehaviour` and an `IMovementBehaviour`.
 These will dictate what actions are carried out by the enemy.